fiskalizimi/pos-csharp/readme.md

 * **Location** is the location/city of the Sale Point
 * **OperatorId** is the ID/Name of the operator/server
 * **ApplicationId** is the unique ID of the Application/POS System used.
 This code is provided by the Software provider that has implemented the POS Solution.
+* **ReferenceNo** is the number of the original coupon when there is a return or cancellation of a coupon.
+Otherwise the field is value should be 0.
 * **VerificationNo** is a unique value for each coupon, and it is 16 characters long max.
 Verification Number is used to check if the Coupon has been verified by the citizen.
 * **Type** this is the type of the coupon.
 It is an enum value and can be ```SALE```, ```RETURN``` or ```CANCEL```
 * **Time** the time fiscal coupon is issued.
 The value is Unix timestamp